 Clean Dump CDPU Permanently Installed Macerator System

-This permanent macerator pump brings a whole host of benefits.
-It is a reliable and well-designed device.
+This permanent RV macerator pump brings a whole host of benefits.
+It is a reliable and well-designed device, and it's easy to use.
 The pump can reach distances of up to 150 feet, meaning you’ll be able to park wherever you want and still have the opportunity to use any sewage tanks within the camping site, giving you the flexibility you need.

 The box comes with everything you need to set the product up with your RV.
 One added benefit of this macerator pump is that it can pump uphill as well, meaning no sewage tank is out of your reach.
 The simple tap design allows you to control the flow of your waste effectively.